-If the Clavister Security Gateway is to act as a DHCP server then this can be set up in the following way:
+If the Clavister Next Generation Firewall is to act as a DHCP server then this can be set up in the following way:

-First define an IP address object which has the address range that can be handed out.
-Here, we will use the IP range 192.168.1.10-192.168.1.20 as an example and this will be available on the If3 interface which is connected to the protected internal network If3_net:
+First define an IPv4 address object which has the address range that can be handed out.
+Here, we will use the IPv4 range 192.168.1.10 - 192.168.1.20 as an example and this will be made available on the lf1 interface which is connected to the protected internal network lf1 net.